ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 ##### Bucket

-Nodes are stored in buckets.
+Nodes are stored in buckets (k-buckets).
 A bucket is chosen by the common prefix value to current node.
 That's why there are 256 buckets; SHA-3 hash returns 256 bit values and common prefix values are in range of [0, 255].

 ```elixir
 defmodule ExWire.Kademlia.Bucket do